davidrhoden/davidrhoden-basic-netlify/timeline/jandtwp/jandtwp-don-pedro-dec-8-2007.md

 date: 2007-12-08T22:00:00.000Z
 image: /static/img/rock/jandtwp-cd-cover.jpg
 excerpt: I'm finally on you tube...and of course you can't see me at all.
-summary: I'm finally on you tube...and of course you can't see me at all.
 tags:
   - post
   - rock